 Hi!
-If you are reading this, it’s because you or someone you know is going through the AK journey.
-We know what it means to go through it and all the emotions, roller coasters and lack of information.
-Therefore, we have gathered information for you as a patient, supporting someone or for your network to understand what this rare eye disease means when someone is going through this journey.
+If you are reading this, it is because you or someone you know is going through the AK journey.
+We know what it means to go through it, the emotional roller coaster ride, and the lack of information readily available.
+So, we have gathered information for you either as a patient, as someone supporting a patient, or for your network to understand what this rare eye disease means for someone going through this journey.

-IMPORTANT: Please always seek medical advice if you are in doubt or have questions of your contact lenses and / or eye condition.
+IMPORTANT: Please always seek medical advice if you are in doubt or have questions about your contact lenses and / or eye condition.

 What is Acanthamoeba Keratitis?

 Acanthamoeba Keratitis, also referred to as AK, is an infection of the cornea, the clear ‘window’ at the front of the eye that can be very painful.
 The infection is caused by a microscopic organism called acanthamoeba, which is common in nature and is usually found in bodies of water (lakes, oceans, and rivers) as well as domestic tap water, swimming pools, hot tubs, soil, and air.

 When asking for a referral, always advocate for a corneal and/or infectious disease specialist and particularly someone who is expert or experienced with AK.

 For more information on hospitals with experience based on AK Warrios click here

 How to diagnose and avoid misdiagnose